RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181026_r1_37C_glycerol_O2_dilution/README.md

 # 2018-10-26 37C Glycerol O2 Dilution

 ## Purpose
-This experiment was a biological replicate of the low ATC induction series.
+This experiment was a biological replicate of the low ATC induction series in M9 + 0.4% glycerol.

 ## Strain Information